 WRC-27 agenda item 1.17 is considering potential frequency allocations to the MetAids (space weather) service, limited to receive-only sensors, such that there will be no interference by these sensors into other services in the same or in adjacent frequency bands.
 Given that space weather sensors are receive-only systems, sharing and compatibility studies are only to focus on analysing the impact of incumbent services on receive-only space weather sensors in the frequency bands included in Resolution 682 (WRC-23), in order to assess the usability of new allocations to MetAids (space weather).

+Studies analyzing impact of incumbent services on receive-only space weather sensors will be contained in the Annexes listed in the Table below.
+It is noted that studies are not needed for impact from the mobile-satellite service, since only a secondary allocation exists in the frequency band 608-614 MHz.
+Similarly, it is noted that studies are not needed for impact from the space science radiocommunication applications, since no relevant EESS or METSAT allocations currently exist, and no technical or operational characteristics can be identified for the SOS and SRS in the band 30.005-30.01 MHz.